jwillinghalpern/fm-gofer/README.md

 Set Variable [ $parameter ; JSONGetElement ( Get(ScriptParameter) ; "parameter" ) ]

 # callback to JS like: $callbackName($promiseID, <dataToReturn>, <trueToReject>)
-# (leave the last argument empty or False to indicate a success.
+# (leave the third argument empty or False to indicate a success.
 Or set to True to indicate an error)
-Perform JavaScript in Web Viewer [ Object Name: "myWebview" ; Function Name: $callbackName ; Parameters: $promiseID, <dataToReturn>, <trueToReject> ]
+Perform JavaScript in Web Viewer [ Object Name: "myWebview" ; Function Name: $callbackName ; Parameters: $promiseID, 'Success!
+Hello from FM!' ]
 ```

 ## MISC